-In 2012, 3.4 million reports of alleged child maltreatment were made to Child Protective Services in the US involving 6.3 million children.
-Sixty-two percent (2.1 million) of these reports were investigated in detail and about 686,000 maltreated children were identified.
+In 2015, 4.4 million reports of alleged child maltreatment were made to Child Protective Services (CPS) in the US involving 7.2 million children.
+About 2.1 million of these reports were investigated in detail and about 683,000 maltreated children were identified.
 Both sexes are affected equally; the younger the child, the higher the rate of victimization.

-Of substantiated cases in the US in 2012, 78.3% involved neglect (including medical neglect), 18.3% involved physical abuse, 9.3% involved sexual abuse, and 8.5% involved psychologic maltreatment.
+Of substantiated cases in the US in 2015, 75.3% involved neglect (including medical neglect), 17.2% involved physical abuse, 8.4% involved sexual abuse, and 6.9% involved other forms of abuse including psychologic maltreatment.
 Many children were victims of multiple types of maltreatment.

-About 1640 children died in the US from maltreatment in 2012, about three quarters of whom were < 3 yr.
-Nearly 70% of these children were victims of neglect and 44% were victims of physical abuse with or without other forms of maltreatment.
-About 80% of perpetrators were parents acting alone or with another parent, and > 25% of child abuse fatalities were perpetrated by the mother acting alone.
+About 1670 children died in the US from maltreatment in 2015, about three quarters of whom were < 3 yr.
+Over 70% of these children were victims of neglect and 44% were victims of physical abuse with or without other forms of maltreatment.
+More than three quarters of perpetrators were parents acting alone or with other individuals, and about 25% of child abuse fatalities were perpetrated by the mother acting alone (1).

 Different forms of maltreatment often coexist, and overlap is considerable.

 Physical abuse involves a caregiver inflicting physical harm or engaging in actions that create a high risk of harm.
+Assault by someone who is not a caregiver or in a position of responsibility to the child (eg, a shooter in a school mass shooting) is not specifically child abuse.
 Specific forms include shaking, dropping, striking, biting, and burning (eg, by scalding or touching with cigarettes).
 Abuse is the most common cause of serious head injury in infants.
-In toddlers, abdominal injury is common.
+In toddlers, abdominal injury is also common.

 Infants and toddlers are the most vulnerable because the developmental stages that they may go through (eg, colic, inconsistent sleep patterns, temper tantrums, toilet training) may frustrate caregivers.
 This age group is also at increased risk because they cannot report their abuse.
-The risk declines in the early school years and increases again in adolescence.
+The risk declines in the early school years.

 Sexual abuse does not include sexual play, in which children close in age view or touch each other’s genital area without force or coercion.
-The guidelines that determine sexual abuse from play vary from state to state, but in general a difference of > 4 yr (chronologically, or in mental or physical development) is considered to be abuse.
+The guidelines that differentiate sexual abuse from play vary from state to state, but in general sexual contact between individuals with a > 4 yr (chronologically, or in mental or physical development) age difference is considered to be inappropriate.

 Emotional abuse is inflicting emotional harm through the use of words or actions.
 Specific forms include berating a child by yelling or screaming, spurning by belittling the child’s abilities and achievements, intimidating and terrorizing with threats, and exploiting or corrupting by encouraging deviant or criminal behavior.
 Emotional abuse can also occur when words or actions are omitted or withheld, in essence becoming emotional neglect (eg, ignoring or rejecting children or isolating them from interaction with other children or adults).

-Child abuse in a medical setting (previously called Munchausen syndrome by proxy, now called see Factitious Disorder Imposed on Another) occurs when caregivers intentionally produce or falsify physical or psychologic symptoms or signs in a child.
+Child abuse in a medical setting (previously called Munchausen syndrome by proxy, now called factitious disorder imposed on another in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition [DSM-5]) occurs when caregivers intentionally produce or falsify physical or psychologic symptoms or signs in a child.
 Caregivers may injure the child with drugs or other agents or add blood or bacterial contaminants to urine specimens to simulate disease.
 Many children receive unnecessary and harmful or potentially harmful tests and treatments.

 Members of certain religious and cultural groups have sometimes failed to obtain life-saving treatment (eg, for diabetic ketoacidosis or meningitis), resulting in a child's death.
 Such failure is typically considered neglect regardless of the parents’ or caregivers’ intent.
 Additionally, in the US, certain people and cultural groups have increasingly been declining to have their children vaccinated, citing safety concerns (see Anti-Vaccination Movement).
 It is not clear whether this refusal of vaccination is true medical neglect.
 However, in the face of illness, refusal of scientifically and medically accepted treatment often requires further investigation and sometimes legal intervention.